kohleth/kohleth.info/content/post/2017-10-30-feeding-output-from-one-shiny-module-into-another-as-input.md

   - shiny
 ---

-Shiny has introduced the concept of <a href="//shiny.rstudio.com/articles/modules.html" target="_blank">modules</a> which lets you break up your complex shiny code into small, isolated (self-contained), re-usable chunk.
+Shiny has introduced the concept of <a href="//shiny.rstudio.com/articles/modules.html" target="_blank">modules</a> which lets you break up complex shiny code into small, isolated (self-contained), re-usable chunk.

 The idea is great but the implementation can be a bit different to learn.
 One issue that I had earlier is how to, from a first module, which is a renderUI object, return a reactive value which is then fed as input into another renderUI object.